Ameya14/P41-Devops-Challenge-Entry-Level/README.md

 ### To run using Docker:

-You need to install Docker Desktop (or any other relavant Docker engine) and make sure you Docker Desktop is running.
+You need to install Docker Desktop (or any other relavant Docker engine) and make sure your Docker Desktop is running.

 Build the Docker image: